yoursunny/NDNts/packages/trust-schema/README.md

   It can either associate an application data name with its signing key name, or associate a certificate name with its issuer key name.
 * One or more trust anchors, i.e. pre-authenticated keys, are included in the trust schema to serve as bootstrapping points of the trust model.

-Kathleen Nichols presented a preview of **Versatile Security Toolkit (VerSec)** in [Building a Bridge from Applications to NDN](https://pollere.net/Pdfdocs/BuildingBridge.pdf) at 2019 NDN Community Meeting.
-Page 14 shows the syntax of a language for expressing trust rules.
-It contains two parts:
+Pollere LLC released **Versatile Security Toolkit (VerSec)** as part of [Data-centric Communications Toolkit (DCT)](https://github.com/pollere/DCT).
+It has a [schema description language](https://github.com/pollere/DCT/blob/a5399b6b74a185755d5fc5013b8bbef46a7f6ad6/tools/compiler/doc/language.md) that describes constraints on:

-* A list of patterns to match (part of) packet names.
+* Layout and components of names.
-* A signing chain that specifies the trust rules using defined patterns.
+* Structural and signing relationships between names.

+The language specification is fairly complex and contains certain ambiguity.
+The compiler implementation is found to have several limitations.

+python-ndn library authors defined **Light VerSec (LVS)**, a lightweight modification of VerSec that focuses on signing key validation.
+Its [syntax and semantics](https://python-ndn.readthedocs.io/en/latest/src/lvs/lvs.html) are similar to VerSec.
+For ease of processing, LVS introduced some restrictions on identifier names and token ordering.

 ## Trust Schema Representation

-The trust schema implementation in this package is inspired by the above documents.
+The trust schema implementation in this package is inspired by the above documents and projects.
 The overall structure is:

 ```text